Frequently Asked Questions - Parking and Transportation Operational Changes due to COVID-19

 A: PTS is working remotely as much as possible.
 Emailing firstname.lastname@example.org is the best way to reach us with questions and concerns.
-As of March 30, all in-person visits to PTS customer service desk will be by appointment only.
-Fill out an Appointment Form for PTS Customer Service Visits to set up an appointment.
+Starting the week of June 29, PTS customer service desk will be open for in-person visits again Monday through Friday from 7 a.m. until 5 p.m. (desk closed from 11 a.m. - noon).
+Fill out an Appointment Form for PTS Customer Service Visits to set up/request an appointment.

 Q: Will parking lots and ramps be open or closed?